Pence says 'dogma' lives loudly in him, condemns Dem attacks on Barrett's faith

 “The American people expect Democrats in the Senate to give Judge Barrett a dignified hearing, this time,” Pence said, alluding to Barrett’s Court of Appeals confirmation hearing in 2017.

-“But we have reason to be concerned,” Pence continued, reminding attendees of Sen. Dianne Feinstein's (D-Ca.) comments three years ago when she told Barrett, “the dogma lives loudly in you.”
+“But we have reason to be concerned,” Pence continued, reminding attendees of comments by Sen. Dianne Feinstein, D-Calif., three years ago when she told Barrett, “The dogma lives loudly in you.”

 Feinstein referred to her Catholic faith, which Democrats fear could affect cases involving Roe v Wade.

-“Well, I’ve got news for the Democrats and their friends in Hollywood – the dogma lives loudly in me,” Biden said to cheers from the Sumter County, Fla., crowd.
+“Well, I’ve got news for the Democrats and their friends in Hollywood – the dogma lives loudly in me,” Pence said to cheers from the Sumter County, Fla., crowd.

 “The dogma lives loudly in you, and the right to live and work and worship according to dictates of our conscience, lives loudly in the Constitution of the United States of America."